-“A gently original and beautifully realised film” (Sight and Sound) and “one of the great lost British masterpieces of the 1970s" (Paul Dale, The List), Private Road, Platts-Mills follow-up to Bronco Bullfrog, follows a fetching Bruce Robinson as Peter, a struggling bohemian writer eloping from London to the wild northern hills of Scotland with Ann, played by Susan Penhaligon (A Touch of Frost, Verhoeven’s Soldier of Orange).
-The couple must choose between a boho lifestyle exemplified by Peter’s friend Stephen (Michael Feast in a splendid performance) or domesticity, navigating Susan’s concerned parents, played by Robert Brown (James Bond’s “M”), and Kathleen Byron (Powell & Pressburger’s Black Narcissus and A Matter of Life and Death).
+“A gently original and beautifully realised film” (Sight and Sound) and “one of the great lost British masterpieces of the 1970s" (Paul Dale, The List), Private Road, Barney Platts-Mills’ follow-up to Bronco Bullfrog, follows a fetching Bruce Robinson as Peter, a struggling bohemian writer who meets lovely Ann, played by Susan Penhaligon (A Touch of Frost, Verhoeven’s Soldier of Orange).
+The couple must choose between a boho lifestyle exemplified by Peter’s friend Stephen (Michael Feast in a splendid performance), or domesticity, navigating Susan’s concerned parents, played by Robert Brown (James Bond’s “M”), and Kathleen Byron (Powell & Pressburger’s Black Narcissus and A Matter of Life and Death).

-An inspiration to Robinson’s Withnail & I, Private Road is a total discovery and upon its release, the press called Platts-Mills “an authentic original” (Penelope Houston, Sight & Sound) and far and away the most interesting new talent among the youngest generation of British filmmakers” (John Russell Taylor, The Times).
+Taking the couple from London to the wild northern hills of Scotland, Private Road became an inspiration to Robinson’s Withnail & I, and is now a total discovery for North American audiences, with wonderful music by multiple Academy Award nominated composer George Fenton, who also appears in the film.
+Upon its release, the press called Platts-Mills “an authentic original” (Penelope Houston, Sight & Sound) and “far and away the most interesting new talent among the youngest generation of British filmmakers” (John Russell Taylor, The Times).

 Directed by Barney Platts-Mills